woocommerce-connector-help/woocommerce-connector-help.github.io/Source Files/files/pull-webstore-item-categories.md

 <!-- markdownlint-disable MD006 MD007 MD009 MD024 MD025 MD033 -->
 <!--// cspell:ignore  markdownlint allowfullscreen keyframes webstore woocommerce -->

-# Configure the pull of item category data from your WooCommerce store to Business Central
+# Configure the pull of item category data from your webstore to Business Central

-You can configure how the WooCommerce Connector is to pull item category data from your WooCommerce store into Business Central.
+You can configure how the WooCommerce Connector is to pull item category data from your webstore into Business Central.

-## To set up the pull of item category data from your WooCommerce store to Business Central
+## To set up the pull of item category data from your webstore to Business Central

 1. Choose ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do"), enter <i>woocommerce connector setup</i>, and then choose the related link.